by Richard William Nelson | Sep 3, 2015

 by Richard William Nelson | Jul 9, 2015

-The 1918 flu pandemic, nicknamed the Spanish flu, is estimated to have infected 500 million, eventually killing 50 to 100 million.
+The 1918 flu pandemic, also known as the Spanish flu, is estimated to have infected approximately 500 million people, ultimately resulting in the deaths of 50 to 100 million.
 The first influenza vaccine was approved for military use in 1945.
 Evolutionary scientists, however, continue to be increasingly perplexed by the unpredictable Influenza virus.

 Continue Reading